 This is the main reason for this post.
 Let’s go back to the second Guardian article.
 Now put your digital marketeer hat on and forget your political views.
 It explains a typical digital marketing strategy and, what it more important for us, how well it works.

 - Multi-channel.
 The best results are observed when your marketing campaigns uses all the channels.
 Trump’s campaign used “Google, Snapchat, Twitter, Facebook and YouTube”.
 I am surprised they did not use email or on-site personalisation.
 So, if only they managed to win with the previous channels, I cannot imagine what they would have achieved if they included the latter two.
 You will also notice that Hillary Clinton, confident of her election, dismissed YouTube.
-This is a good example

 - Segmentation.
 According to the Guardian, “different categories of voters according to the detailed geographical information” and “geographical information suggested they were not fervent Trump”.
 Cambidge Analytica analysed the target audience and created segments.
 This is exactly what you should be doing: analyse your target audience and create different groups.